 If you are unhappy about your personal data has been used please refer to our Complaints Policy.
 For data protection related issues you also have the right to complain to the Information Commissioner’s Office at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

-If you have any questions or concerns about the use of your personal information, please contact our Data Protection Officer at Cash On Go Ltd, 76 King Street, M2 4NH, Manchester, United Kingdom or via email: [email protected] or call us on 0800 0124 743.
+If you have any questions or concerns about the use of your personal information, please contact our Data Protection Officer at Cash On Go Ltd, 1 Primrose Street, London, EC2A 2EX, United Kingdom. or via email: [email protected] or call us on 0800 0124 743.